dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

    * VirtualBox works fine as it doesn't use AppleHV
    * VMware 10 and older can work as well
 * Docker broken
-   * Docker toolbox is the only solution as it doesn't use AppleHV, many feautures are unavailble with this version
+   * Docker toolbox is the only solution as it's based off of VirtualBox, many feautures are unavailble with this version
 * Xcode AppleWatch simulator is broken in Catalina
    * Mojave works fine
 * Blender 2.8.0+ won't work